Allows managing the server, supervising its activity and viewing the logs. On the screenshot you will see the monitor's main window:

 User parameters panel.
 Users are the names of the mailboxes within a domain (part of the email address before "@"), mail lists and alias.
 Messages coming to a mail list or alias will be sent to the list of addresses.
 The difference between the mail list and the alias is that in the mail list the sender's address is replaced with the mail list owner's address.

-The server offers flexible means in combating unsolicited mail (spam).
+The server offers a flexible means in combating unsolicited mail (spam).
 It is possible to check the validity of the senders' addresses and whether a given IP-address is a known spam mail exploder.

 The server is able to scan the incoming mail for viruses.
 Both the trivial checking of the attached files' extension and the complex scanning via third party anti-virus packages are supported